Koh Lanta Travel Tips

 The Island is magnificently covered with lush tropical forest with many waterfalls.
 It offers pristine white sandy beaches surrounded by crystal clear water.

-Scuba diving in Ko Lanta is excellent and among the best in Thailand with 2 world class dive sites (Hin Muang and Hin Daeng).
+Scuba diving in Ko Lanta is excellent and among the best sites in Thailand with 2 world class dive sites (Hin Muang and Hin Daeng).
 It is suitable for beginner divers as well as more experienced ones with challenging dive sites.
 Ko Lanta is a good destination to observe the superb Manta rays and even Whale Sharks if you are lucky!

 For a long time Ko Lanta has been home of the Backpacker crowd but in recent years things have changed with the construction of upmarket resorts and hotels.
 However, you can still find plenty of cheap accommodation, mostly bamboo bungalows by the beach ;-)